kellyloria/MtStreamMetab/README.md

 # MtStreamMetab
-place to organize stream metab data as well as coviariate that might explain metab paterns for streams in the Tahoe Basin
+place to organize stream metab data as well as coviariate data that might explain metab paterns for streams in the Tahoe Basin